bitlab-experiments/practical/conical-helix/README.md

 ## 3. Light String

-Suppose we have a light string and we wrap the it around the tree:
+Suppose we have a light string and wrap it around the tree:

 <img src="images/Spiral-cone-arch-s.svg.png" alt="Cosmos MCP Screenshot 1" width="257">